 Construction and style

 Construction began in 1994 and the house was completed in 1996.
-In the same year Dancing house won the prestigious prize of the American Times magazine at category “Design of the Year”.
+In the same year Dancing house won the prestigious prize of the American Times magazine in the category “Design of the Year”.

 Dancing House has 9 floors.
-Building was built in style called Deconstructivism.
+The building was built in a style called Deconstructivism.

-If you would like to enjoy the view from the top floor of the Dancing House in Prague, visit the Glass bar – the rooftop bar of the Dancing House.
+If you would like to enjoy the view from the top floor of the Dancing House in Prague, visit the Glass bar – the rooftop bar.
 The Glass Bar has a glazed interior with a beautiful rooftop view of Prague Castle, Vltava River, and the National Theater.
 Enjoy a unique view with a cocktail or other drink.
 The Glass Bar is open every day from 09.00 to 23.00.
-Drink menu and more information about current events can be found on the Glass Bar website.
+The drink menu and more information about current events can be found on the Glass Bar website.

 On the 7th floor of the Dancing House, there is a luxury restaurant Ginger and Fred.
 Chef's specialties can be enjoyed in the stylish interior along with the beautiful view.
 The menu and restaurant contact can be found at the Ginger & Fred Restaurant website.
 The restaurant primarily cooperates with local suppliers.

 Guests of the Dancing House’s restaurant can park their car for 3 hours in the underground garage on ul.
 Václavská (Wenceslas Street).
 It is necessary to show a restaurant bill to get free parking.

 Treat yourself to a unique experience and stay overnight right in the Dancing House.
 Dancing House Hotel Prague offers luxurious interiors and room facilities.
 The hotel regularly receives high ratings from its guests.

 Other hotels and accommodation in the Prague city center